 This course represents the integration of previous coursework and practical experience with a focus on authentic demonstration of competencies outlined by the program.
 This course also covers Agile Methodology practices for teamwork using Scrum techniques.
 Students use an open source ePortfolio to collect information on performance-based artifacts combined with metacognitive reflection and a professional statement of purpose that reflects their ability to make globally, socially, and ethically responsible information technology and systems decisions that are aligned with the legal and organizational policy requirements.
 Students also reflect on a previous project and describe in writing how Scrum techniques could have been used to make their project more successful.
-Prerequisite: PROJ 100 and CSIT 401 both with a 2.0 or better.
+Prerequisite: PROJ 100 and CSIT 401 and meets the criteria for acceptance into a BAS/BSN program and completion of a two-year degree or equivalent.